danielBingham/communities/documentation/testing/full-regression.md

      - [ ] As Admin, accept the friend request.
 Confirm request accepted.
      - [ ] As Admin, remove User2 as a friend.

+- [ ] As User2, send Admin a friend request.
+    - [ ] As Admin, confirm friend request visible.
+    - [ ] As User2, cancel the friend request.
+Confirm removed.
+    - [ ] As Admin, confirm removed.

 - [ ] With two browser windows open, one As Admin and one As User2, have User2 and Admin send each other simultaneous friend requests.
 Confirm relationship confirmed.